The 6 best kitchen cabinet paints to refresh tired cupboard doors

 Reasons to avoid

-This oil-based 4-1 primer, sealer, stain blocker and finish adheres to all types of surfaces without sanding, making it ideal for high gloss and melamine kitchen cabinets - though we still recommend sanding first.
+This four-in-one paint also functions as a primer, sealer, stain blocker, and finish, and adheres to all types of surfaces without sanding.
+This makes it an ideal choice for high-gloss and melamine kitchen cabinets – though we still recommend sanding first.

-A low odour paint with hundreds of colours to choose from, it is touch dry within an hour, re-coatable in around six hours and hardens to a strong durable finish in less than 24 hours.
+This low-odour paint has hundreds of colours to choose from, is touch-dry within an hour, re-coatable in around six hours, and hardens to a strong, durable finish in less than 24 hours.

 Choosing the best kitchen cabinet paint for your kitchen will very much depend on what type of cabinets you have, what type of finish you want and of course the colour.